-All updated home AC equipment use R410a, also known as Puron.
+All updated home AC equipment in Nashville uses R410a, also known as Puron.
 But this refrigerant will eventually no longer be made.
 This is due to a continuous focus on restricting chemicals known to have an effect on the environment.

 To learn the “why” that drives AC rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.